delvers/netcup-dynamic-inventory/README.md

 After editing the credentials it should be possible to ping your netcup hosts with ansible:

     ansible -i ./netcupdi.py all -m ping

+If something gone wrong it could be caused by a missing reverse dns entry.